Gaius-Augustus/BRAKER/README.md

 The following command will test the pipeline according to Figure [3](#fig3) (implemented in `test2.sh`):

 ```
-    braker.pl --genome=genome.fa --hints=ep.hints \
+    braker.pl --genome=../genome.fa --prot_seq=../orthodb_small.fa \
        --epmode --softmasking
 ```

-Runtime of this command is ~275 minutes.
+Runtime of this command is ~24 minutes (including the runtime of ProtHint).

 Testing BRAKER with hints from proteins of unknown evolutionary distance and RNA-Seq
 ------------------------------------------------------------------------------------